electron/electron/docs/api/environment-variables.md

 ### `ELECTRON_ENABLE_STACK_DUMPING`

-When Electron crashed, prints the stack trace to console.
+When Electron crashes, prints the stack trace to the console.

-This environment variable will not work if `crashReporter` is started.
+This environment variable will not work if the `crashReporter` is started.

 ### `ELECTRON_DEFAULT_ERROR_MODE` _Windows_

-Shows Windows's crash dialog when Electron crashed.
+Shows the Windows's crash dialog when Electron crashes.

-This environment variable will not work if `crashReporter` is started.
+This environment variable will not work if the `crashReporter` is started.

 ### `ELECTRON_NO_ATTACH_CONSOLE` _Windows_

-Don't attach to current console session.
+Don't attach to the current console session.

 ### `ELECTRON_FORCE_WINDOW_MENU_BAR` _Linux_

-Don't use global menu bar on Linux.
+Don't use the global menu bar on Linux.